dropfred/xtcl/README.md

 Tcl_CreateObjCommand(tcl, "clamp", tcl_clamp, NULL, NULL);
 ```

-Notice how errors are easy to make in the code above:

-- Errors on the hard-coded index when retrieving arguments (I know, I did it because of copy-paste).
-Could be mitigated with a `*ptr++` coding style, but still.
-- Forgetting to check the number of arguments before retrieveing them (again, I know...)

-And these are just 3 basic float arguments, things get much worse when lists or dictionaries come into play.
+That's a lot of boilerplate code!
+And these are just 3 basic float arguments, things get worse when containers come into play.

-`Xtcl` allows to do the same thing in a single-can't-be-simpler line:
+Using `Xtcl`, the above code is implemented in a single-can't-be-simpler line:

 ```c++
 Xtcl::add_function(tcl, "clamp", clamp);
 ```

-`Xtcl` is not limited to functions, it can be used with almost any callable object:
+`Xtcl` is not limited to functions:

 - A lambda: